shiwi26/Data-Modeling-with-Postgres/README.md

 2. Read the songs data as dataframe

-3. For each row, only select the columns that I am interested in and then insert data into respective tables

-    c.
-We insert this data into their respective databases.

-4. Read the log data as dataframe

     a.
+For each row, only select the columns that I am interested in and then insert data into respective tables

+3. Read the log data as dataframe

+    a.
 Select rows where page = 'NextSong' only

     b.
-Convert the ts column to datetime, Extract the timestamp, hour, day, week of year, month, year, and weekday from the column
+Convert the 'ts' column to datetime, Extract the timestamp, hour, day, week of year, month, year, and weekday from the column

     c.
-Store user data into our user table
+Store user data into our 'users' table

     d.
-Lookup song and artist id from their tables by song name, artist name and song duration that in our song play data. and then load the data together with other columns
+Finally process the fact table 'songplays' Lookup song and artist id from their tables by song name, artist name and song duration that in our song play data. and then load the data together with other columns

 ### Analysis